nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/variables-and-configuration/variables-and-configuration-pattern.md

 XML content is parsed as a single string: variables can be placed anywhere in the content.

-### Component properties
+### Component Properties

-Java components accept “simple” properties configuration, the drawback is that these properties cannot be overridden via XML contributions:
+Java components accept "simple" properties configuration, the drawback is that these properties cannot be overridden via XML contributions:

 ```xml
 <?xml version="1.0"?>